sipahtsanan/API-automation-project-folder/README.md

 ## 📘 Overview
 This project API testing using **Postman** and **Newman**.
-It includes automated execution, JSON Schema validation, and HTML reporting,
+It includes automated execution, JSON Schema validation, and HTML reporting.

 ---